AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/resize-charts-dashboard.md

 ---
 # Working with charts in dashboards

 Scalar numbers.
 Bar graphs.
 Charts extending over long periods.
 Every chart displays information differently, meaning the size and location of charts is not a one-size-fits-all solution.
-In [!DNL MBI], you can resize and rearrange charts to create your ideal workspace.
+In [!DNL Commerce Intelligence], you can resize and rearrange charts to create your ideal workspace.

 *To resize a chart*, click and drag the bottom-right corner of any chart.